 Like many business owners, you have devoted immeasurable amount of work and resources on developing your business.
-When your busy with every day operations, it’s difficult to find the time to think about your retirement plan and when to exit your company.
+When you are busy with every day operations, it’s difficult to find the time to think about your exit strategy or retirement plan.
 Developing an achievable exit strategy is an essential task and too few owners give it proper consideration.
+An exit strategy can benefit your future.
 It can help you realise your businesses full potential whilst maximizing its sale value.

 74% of entrepreneurs in the UK risk long-term business success by not giving proper thought to their exit strategies’ Deloitte Entrepreneurship: UK 2008

 With all that you have invested, doesn’t it make sense to plan an exit from your business to protect your future?

 An exit strategy is a plan on how you intent to leave the business.
 We know this is not as easy as it sounds.
 Your business has been a significant part of your life and dreams.
 Contemplating a future apart from it can be difficult to visualise.
 As hard as it may be, you need to start thinking about your own goals, targets and timescales to ensure your exit is within your control.

 Your exit plan can be a simple one page document but should include:

 - Deal Structure

 - Preferred buyers

 - Business valuation considerations

 The key is to understand that an exit is a process that may occur over many years and there’s more exit options than simply selling your business.
 For example you may choose to set up a management team in order to take a back seat while receiving a regular income.
 To understand more about the various exit options, we recommend you read this blog